 If you live in a warm climate, add 2 tablespoons of kokum butter, which is the hardest butter available.
 It may smell a little waxier, but it helps the mixture to hold its shape in warmer climates.
 When doing this, add 5 more drops of essential oils to overcome the bees waxy smell of the kokum butter.

-* Last of all, keep in mind that certain citrus oils are photosensitizing.
+Additionally, keep in mind that certain citrus oils are photosensitizing.
 So, be sure to not to use different EOs or not apply a citrus-based deodorant if sunbathing or when your underarms will be at risk of burning due to full sun exposure.
-For a list of photosensitizing oil click here.